If I told you that you could launch a profitable ecommerce business in Nigeria today, would you think I was crazy?

-Top online shopping sites in Nigeria like Jumia, Konga, Yudala and Payporte, have shown the opportunities in the e-commerce industry.
-As the economy becomes more and more stable and availability of efficient tools to start and grow an online business, now is the best time for small business owners to tap int the online retail industry opportunities.
+As the economy becomes more and more stable and the availability of efficient tools to start and grow an online business, now is the best time for small business owners to tap into the online retail industry opportunities.

 - 1 What is Ecommerce Business or E-business

-- 3 Steps to build Ecommerce Store in Nigeria
+- 3 How to Start a Profitable Ecommerce Business in Nigeria

 - 14 Final Thoughts